vincenzooo/pyXsurf/README.md

 ## Status
 This is a pre-release version, modules under preliminary development are excluded.
-I am using my beginner skills with github to keep it self-consistent.

-First version of repository includes a lot of scripts that are not essential or well commented.
+First version of repository includes several scripts that are not essential or well commented, however there is a good amount of comments in the code, and sometimes even in the right place for self-documentation to work.
-Documentation is minimal, until it gets more comprehensive, I want to include only most consolidated functions.
+There are some tutorial and examples, but they are quite scattered around in folders `Demo`, `Tutorial`, `Test`, etc.

 **TODO:** remove unessential files.
 Learn how to generate documentation from other functions docstring.